Domagoj, Duke of Croatia: Wars with the Venetians and Arabs

-Following the death of Duke Trpimir I in around 864, he was succeeded either by his son Zdeslav, who was shortly after deposed by Domagoj in a civil war, practice, and Venetian ships were often attacked in the eastern Adriatic, which caused bad relations with Venice.
+When Duke Trpimir I died in 864, he was succeeded by his son Zdeslav.
+Domagoj, then a Knin nobleman, overthrew him in the same year.
+Zdeslav fled to Constantinople.

+Venetian ships were often attacked in the eastern Adriatic, which caused bad relations with Venice.
 At the time of Domagoj's succession, Venice, under Doge Pietro Tradonico, began taking a more active role in the Adriatic Sea, and gained more independence from the Byzantine Empire.
 Pietro Tradonico was killed in 864, and was succeeded by Orso I Participazio.
 As soon as he came to power, the new Doge of Venice broke the long lasting peace treaty signed with Duke Mislav and attacked Croatia, which was still occupied with fighting over Trpimir's inheritance.
 In 865, Domagoj was forced to make an unfavourable peace with Venice, giving hostages as a guarantee for safe passage of Venetian ships in the Adriatic.

 In 866, the Arabs were attacking the Dalmatian coast.
 The Arabs also held several cities on the Italian coast, including Bari and Taranto.
 After ravaging Kotor, Kišan, and Budva, the Arabs started besieging Dubrovnik, which resisted the attacks for 15 months and was finally defended by the help of Byzantium.
 The Byzantines regained initiative in the Adriatic and attacked Bari in 868, together with the Franks, but soon recalled their forces while blaming Franks for inactivity.
 Domagoj helped the Franks, as their vassal, to seize Bari from the Emirate of Bari in February 871.
 Ships from Dubrovnik also participated in the attack.
 Although the Arabs were still dangerous with their raids in the Adriatic, the Venetians were the main enemy of Domagoj.
 In the meantime, Byzantium restored control over several Dalmatian cities and the Narentines, while the Venetians renewed their attacks on Croats.
 An attempt to overthrow Domagoj, possibly from the Trpimirović dynasty and with Byzantine help, forced Domagoj to a temporary peace in order to deal with the rebels.
 Domagoj dealt with them quickly and cruelly.
 The conspirator that revealed him the plot was also killed, since he hoped that it would save his life.